July 09, 2020

 if

 evaluates to true then the HTML code will be included otherwise not.
-It evaluates expressions similar to truthy/falsy in plain JavaScript.Example 4:
+It evaluates expressions similar to the truthy/falsy values in the vanilla JavaScript.Example 4:

 <sly data-sly-test="${wcmmode.edit}">